community-led-design/kit/src/resources/remote-co-design-guide.md

 ### Considerations for Synchronous Remote Co-design

-* Workshops with remote participation are often best kept shorter than in-person workshops to avoid screen-time fatigue and meet the added challenges of staying focused when participating from a personal or home space.
+* It is usually best to keep workshops with remote participation shorter than in-person workshops.
+This helps to avoid screen-time fatigue and meet the added challenges of staying focused when participating from a personal or home space.

   * Having co-designers complete preparatory activities before or between workshops can help to decrease the time needed to be together in the workshop.
 * Schedule breaks generously and as needed